ATNoG/ml-meta-perf/assets/docs/08-limitations.md

 guidance from the literature and uses this study to weigh each one, rather than reading new guidance out of the weights.
-A recommendation that survives being weighed against several independent measurements is worth something; one extracted from a single equation inherits that equation'"'"'s instabilities, of which this is a worked example.
+A recommendation that survives being weighed against several independent measurements is worth something; one extracted from a single equation inherits that equation's instabilities, of which this is a worked example.

 Three mitigations are in place and none of them is sufficient: